renard/mysql-backup/README.md

 post_snapshot_backup_lvm_snaphost_hook
 : Hook to be run after the LVM snapshot is done.

+pre_snapshot_backup_zfs_snaphost_hook
+: Hook to be run before the ZFS snapshot is started.

+post_snapshot_backup_zfs_snaphost_hook
+: Hook to be run after the ZFS snapshot is done.

 pre_snapshot_backup_archive_hook
 : Hook to be run before the archive process is started.